lupyuen/lupyuen.github.io/src/wasm.md

 # What's Next

-TODO

-Porting uLisp and Blockly to BL602 has been a fun experience.
+Creating a BL602 Simulator for uLisp and Blockly has been a fun experience.

-But more work needs to be done, I hope the Community can help.
+But more work needs to be done...
+Please lemme know if you're keen to help!

 Could this be the better way to learn Embedded Programming on modern microcontrollers?